Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 Why the July 2025 Ruling Strengthens Marbella’s Market

-The Costa del Sol has always offered a compelling mix of lifestyle and investment fundamentals: sustained international demand, a constrained supply of prime real estate, and consistent rental yields.
-The 2025 tax ruling strengthens this proposition, particularly for U.S. and Middle Eastern buyers who previously bore disproportionate tax burdens.
+The Costa del Sol has always offered a compelling mix of lifestyle and investment fundamentals: sustained international demand, a constrained supply of prime real estate and consistent rental yields.
+The 2025 tax ruling strengthens this proposition, particularly for US and Middle Eastern buyers who previously bore disproportionate tax burdens.

-In essence, the reform enhances net yields, improves investment efficiency, and strengthens Spain’s competitive standing against rival markets such as Portugal’s Algarve or the French Riviera.
+In essence, the reform enhances net yields, improves investment efficiency and strengthens Spain’s competitive standing against rival markets such as Portugal’s Algarve or the French Riviera.
 It is a development that places Marbella in an even stronger position as Europe’s premier destination for luxury real estate.

-City of Marbella with the mountain
+City of Marbella with La Concha mountain

-Conclusion: Spain Becomes More Attractive for Global Investors
+Spain: More Attractive for Global Investors

 The July 2025 decision is more than a technical adjustment; it represents a decisive step towards parity and transparency.
 For international investors, the Spanish property market is becoming more financially attractive and predictable.

-For high-net-worth individuals seeking both lifestyle and investment returns, Marbella offers a unique alignment of advantages: a favourable fiscal shift, robust rental demand, and a globally recognised quality of life.
+For high-net-worth individuals seeking both lifestyle and investment returns, Marbella offers a unique alignment of advantages: a favourable fiscal shift, robust rental demand and a globally recognised quality of life.

 Melinda is an experienced writer specialising in real estate, urban planning, lifestyle, architecture and design.
 A seasoned Marbella resident, she holds an Undergraduate Degree in Social Science with Honours in Politics, and a Masters degree in Urban Planning.